skrey/yellow-extensions/features/markdown/README.md

 ## How to format text

-Markdown allows to write text like an email and it becomes a web page.
+Markdown is a practical way to edit web pages.

 This extension uses [Markdown Extra v1.9.0](https://github.com/michelf/php-markdown) by Michel Fortin, which is a text-to-HTML conversion tool.
 It's licensed under [BSD license](https://opensource.org/licenses/BSD-3-Clause).
 Here's the [Markdown syntax](http://commonmark.org/help/), a list of [Markdown Extra features](https://michelf.ca/projects/php-markdown/extra/) and [GitHub Flavored Markdown](https://help.github.com/en/articles/basic-writing-and-formatting-syntax).
-You can use shortcuts to add even more features.
-For example add images and thumbnails with the [image extension](https://github.com/datenstrom/yellow-extensions/tree/master/features/image).

 There's also an experimental Markdown parser based on [Parsedown Extra v1.8.0-beta-7](https://github.com/erusev/parsedown) by Emanuil Rusev.
 It's licensed under [MIT license](https://opensource.org/licenses/MIT).
 You can [download extension](https://github.com/datenstrom/yellow-extensions/raw/master/features/markdown/markdownx.php) and copy it into your `system/extensions` folder.
 Now you can switch Markdown parsers with `Parser: markdown` = Markdown Extra, `Parser: markdownx` = Parsedown Extra.

+## How to use shortcuts

+In addition to Markdown there are shortcuts.
+Markdown provides the basic features.
+Shortcuts takes care of all the rest.
+You can show information, add emoji and embed whatever-you-want into the website.
+For example there is an [image extension](https://github.com/datenstrom/yellow-extensions/tree/master/features/image) and a [Youtube extension](https://github.com/datenstrom/yellow-extensions/tree/master/features/youtube) for videos.

 ## Examples